The Ultimate Guide to Sardines in Lisbon

 Just add a generous sprinkle of salt and the sardines are ready for the grill.
 Photo credit: Alex Teixeira

-Where to eat grilled sardines in Lisbon
+Where to Eat Grilled Sardines in Lisbon

 If you’re visiting Lisbon in summer, the smell of grilled sardines will tempt you everywhere you turn.
-The best time to try fresh sardines in Lisbon is between May and October.
-If you order them outside of these months, they’ll probably be frozen.
-Make sure to ask before you order!
+The best time to try fresh sardines in Lisbon is between May and October

-The ultimate experience is eating sardines straight from an outdoor grill during the Santos Populares festivities.
-But if you’re not visiting in June, we recommend going to Farol de Santa Luzia (Largo de Santa Luzia 5) or Último Porto (R. Gen. Gomes Araújo 1), both of which serve fantastic grilled fish all year round.
+• Want to try great sardines year round?
+We recommend going to Farol de Santa Luzia (Largo de Santa Luzia 5) or Último Porto (R. Gen. Gomes Araújo 1), both of which serve fantastic grilled fish all year round.

-A word to the wise: while it’s certainly worth trying sardines in Lisbon, they’re not for everyone.
+• A Word to the Wise: While it’s certainly worth trying sardines in Lisbon, they’re not for everyone.
 Some people love the strong, fishy flavor, and the experience of deboning the fish right on your plate.
 But, if you take a bite and decide it’s not for you, don’t worry—at least you gave it a shot!
 You can celebrate Santo António with a bowl of caldo verde or pão com chouriço instead.

 Grilled Sardines in Lisbon